10 tips for perfect pricing

 You do not have to charge fixed prices.
 Rush orders (in Dutch), weekend jobs, custom products: you can charge different prices for each one.
 Make your prices variable and dynamic.
 Charge different rates for off-peak and peak hours or for extra service options.
 Some cafés, for instance, charge less for coffee when business is slow and many cinemas have special offers on Mondays.
 Pricing variation can help you influence customer behaviour.

 The more data and information you have on your customers, the better you can use this tool.
-It comes in particularly handy during the digital ordering and shipping process (in Dutch).
+It comes in particularly handy during the digital ordering and shipping process.
 Airline tickets can change in price by the hour, you pay more for plumbers in the weekend, and pay higher rates for prime-time services.
 At the same time, you can also offer better prices to regular customers or subscribers.

 7. Need more turnover?

 Increase your sales.
 You can also increase your turnover by increasing how many products you sell.
-You can boost sales by
+Drawing up a marketing plan can help you boost sales, enabling you to:

-• finding more customers.
+- find more customers.

-• increasing your order size.
+- increase your order size.
 On average, a customer spends a higher amount each time.

 8. Down payment for in-demand products and services